jordijoangimenez/Getting-Started/pages/5g-media-streaming/scope.md

 * AF-based Reporting: Metrics are sent directly to the network-side components (AF) of the 5GMS System.

-The following are the reference points and interactions according to 3GPP TS 26.510.
+The following are the reference points and interactions and APIs according to 3GPP TS 26.510.

 Reference Point | Interactions | API Name | API
 --- | --- | --- | ---